anthonysecco/WiCAN-Ford-Transit/README.md

 | C     | Not necessary |
 | D     | Diagnostic |

-The entity table above has been ranked based on what I find the most useful.
-I use entities in tiers (S/A/B).

 ### More PID Information
 For more details on the source, visit [PID List](https://github.com/anthonysecco/WiCAN-Ford-Transit/blob/main/PIDs.md).

-I've also provided a dump from OBDwiz [here](https://github.com/anthonysecco/WiCAN-Ford-Transit/blob/main/obdwiz.md).
-I don't have a FORScan dump, but its similar.
+I've also provided a dump from OBDwiz [here](https://github.com/anthonysecco/WiCAN-Ford-Transit/blob/main/obdwiz.md) and a dump for FORScan [here](https://github.com/anthonysecco/WiCAN-Ford-Transit/blob/main/FORScan.md).

-## 🤖 How It Works
+## 🤖 Installation
 The [WiCAN](https://github.com/meatpiHQ/wican-fw) device reads CAN bus data and publishes it to your MQTT broker.
 From there, Home Assistant subscribes to the data stream using YAML configuration files.

 This guide assumes you: